Kyle-Ericson/Kindo-Clone/README.md

-# Kindo
+# Plebs
-A simple game about outsmarting your enemy.
+_pleb_
+an ordinary person, especially one from the lower social classes.
+Origin

+mid 17th century: originally plural, from Latin plebs .
+Later a shortened form of plebeian.

 <br>

 ## About
 This game was developed for a school project using Node.js and ActionScript3.
-The goal is to learn how to send packets from server to client using various compression techniques.
-The game itself is a clone of another game, [Kindo](http://www.kindogame.fr/presskit/).
+You control a bunch of plebs in a chess-like game.
+Also there is leapfrog...

 <br>